 What is

 Experiential Arts?

-• EA can apply to all mediums of art and areas of arts education.
+• EA can apply to all mediums of art and requires minimal resources or expenses to facilitate.

+What is